School of Health Professions

 Content

 The top 40 applicants are offered admissions, via phone call, within two weeks of interviews.
-The remaining interviewed applicants will be given the option to remain on a wait list and their general rank position on that list.
-Offers of admission will be extended pending completion and verification of prerequisite coursework requirements and completion of a criminal background check.
-Failure to complete necessary prerequisite requirements by May of the year of enrollment will result in forfeit of your seat in the program.
+The remaining interviewed applicants will be provided their general rank position and given the option to remain on a wait list via email.
+Offers of admission are contingent upon completion and verification of prerequisite coursework requirements and completion of a criminal background check.
+Failure to complete all prerequisite requirements by May of the year of enrollment will result in forfeit of your seat in the program.